Kingxukai/linux/Documentation/networking/packet_mmap.rst

 the frames.
 This is because a frame cannot be spawn across two blocks.

-To use one socket for capture and transmission, the mapping of both the RX and TX buffer ring has to be done with one call to mmap::
+To use one socket for capture and transmission, the woke mapping of both the RX and TX buffer ring has to be done with one call to mmap::

     ...